ValentinoUberti/LinoShift/README.md

 ## Web console link

-- Using sub-sections amd image logo
+- Using sub-sections and image logo
 - image logo is resized to 24x24 px

 ```